dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 ## Impact

-We used `OffscreenCanvas`（not the `OffscreenCanvas` from iOS) in old versions of DBR JS.
+We used [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas)（not the `OffscreenCanvas` from iOS) in old versions of DBR JS.
 Specifically in versions **7.5.0 ~ 8.8.7**.
-As iOS begun to support `OffscreenCanvas`, DBR automatically uses `OffscreenCanvas` from iOS 16.4, which leads to some problems.
+As iOS began to support `OffscreenCanvas`, DBR automatically uses `OffscreenCanvas` from iOS 16.4, which leads to some problems.
 However, we used an alternative of the API beginning in v9.0.0.
 Therefore, all 9+ versions are not affected.

 If you encounter the issue, you will see the following error in the browser console: